 Riding the Peruvian Paso

 Our aim is to provide our guests with a better understanding of our Peruvian way of riding.
-We do not pretend that the Peruvian style of riding is the only way to ride a horse, but we do believe that our equitation is an important part of Peru's rich equestrian heritage and tradition.
-A tradition that we believe should be respected by guests who come to ride the Peruvian Paso horse in his native land.
+We do not pretend that the Peruvian style of riding is the only way to ride a horse, but we do believe that our equitation is the best way to ride the Peruvian Paso and is also an important part of Peru's rich equestrian heritage and tradition.

-We highly recommend that all riders new to the Peruvian Paso breed read ‘Riding the Peruvian Paso, Part 1 and 2’ before participating in one of our rides.
+We highly recommend that all riders new to the Peruvian Paso breed read ‘Riding the Peruvian Paso’, before participating in one of our rides.

 We have made the article ‘Riding the Peruvian Paso’ available in PDF format for you to download (see link below).